 Heritabilities of most traits were higher in the severe and mild Zn deficiency treatments than in their respective controls, further supporting the observed large genetic variation for all traits in response to the Zn deficiency treatments.
-Contrary to these observations, Ghandilyan et al. (2012) reported lower heritability values for shoot biomass and most element concentrations in A. thaliana plants grown in Zn deficient soil compared to control conditions.
-Yet, other studies show that heritabilities for the same trait can change according to the growth conditions (Baxter et al., 2012; Ghandilyan et al., 2009; Richard et al., 2011), hence the importance of taking heritability into account when to select growth conditions most amenable to detect genetic variation for a specific trait.
+Contrary to these observations, Ghandilyan et al. (2012) reported lower heritability values for shoot biomass and most element concentrations in A. thaliana plants grown in Zn-deficient soil compared with control conditions.
+Yet, other studies show that heritabilities for the same trait can change according to the growth conditions (Ghandilyan et al., 2009; Richard et al., 2011; Baxter et al., 2012), hence the importance of taking heritability into account when selecting growth conditions most amenable to detect genetic variation for a specific trait.

 The control treatments of the two Zn deficiency experiments were significantly correlated with respect to the Zn concentration, but not for SDW and Zn content (Supplementary Table S8).
-This is probably due to differences in growth rate between the A. thaliana accessions during the ten additional days of growth in the mild Zn deficiency experiment.
-Previous studies have shown that growth rate is highly variable among plants; being affected by both internal and external factors such as developmental processes and environmental conditions (El-Lithy et al., 2004; Zhang et al., 2012).
-Differences in growth rate between accessions in the mild and severe Zn deficiency experiments are likely caused by differences in the initiation of flowering.
-Most accessions in the control treatment of the mild Zn deficiency experiment were flowering or bolting at the harvesting day; while only three accessions, of the control treatment, were flowering in the sever Zn deficiency experiment at the harvesting day, which was 10 days earlier than in the mild Zn deficiency experiment (Fig. 1A and C).
+This is probably due to differences in growth rate between the A. thaliana accessions during the additional 10 d of growth in the mild Zn deficiency experiment.
+Previous studies have shown that growth rate is highly variable among plants, being affected by both internal and external factors such as developmental processes and environmental conditions (El-Lithy et al., 2004; Zhang et al., 2012).
+Differences in growth rate between accessions in the mild and severe Zn deficiency experiments are probably caused by differences in the initiation of flowering.
+Most accessions in the control treatment of the mild Zn deficiency experiment were flowering or bolting at the harvesting day; while only three accessions, of the control treatment, were flowering in the severe Zn deficiency experiment at the harvesting day, which was 10 d earlier than in the mild Zn deficiency experiment (Fig. 1A, C).